Photonsters/anycubic-photon-docs/FAQ.md

 - New mainboard and slicing software instead of Chitu CBD-Tech.
 - Dual column sliders on the same central Z lead screw instead of a single column slide.
 - Exposure unit consists of a 38W UV LED array instead of a 25W 4X4 UV LED source.
-- Dual filtration units instead of a single unit.
+- Dual "filtration" units instead of a single unit.
-- 10mm taller print capability on the Z axis,
+- 10mm taller print capability on the Z axis.
 - Build plate surface is machined flat after texture blasting and blue anodizing, otherwise exactly the same.
 - Most other components such as LCD, vat, etc., remain exactly the same.